laravel/docs/migrations.md

           ->nullable()
           ->constrained();

-Sometimes you need to specify the foreign key type, so can use `type` method:
+Sometimes you need to specify the foreign key type, so you can use the `type` method:

 ```php
 $table->foreignId('user_id')